Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

-It is possible to use message passing on trees as a re-parametrization technique.
-Instead of computing external messages, message passing can reformulate the original tree-structured graphical model in a new equivalent tree-structured graphical model.
-By ``equivalent'' we mean that the resulting tree defines exactly the same joint distribution as the original graphical model.
-In the re-parameterized problem, information of interest (marginals) can be directly read in the potential functions~\citep{KF09}.
+It is possible to use message passing as a re-parametrisation technique.
+In this case, the computed messages are directly used to reformulate the original graphical model in a new equivalent graphical model with the same graphical structure.
+By ``equivalent'' we mean that the potential functions are not the same but they define the same joint distribution as the original graphical model.